geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

-Any datasets that have been read into R's *workspace*, which constitutes all objects that can be accessed by name and can be listed using the `ls()` function, can be saved in R's own data storage file type, `.RData`.
+Any datasets that have been read into R's *workspace*, which constitutes all objects that can be accessed by name and can be listed using the `ls()` function, can be saved in R's own data storage file type `.RData`.
 Spatial datasets can get quite large and this can cause problems on computers by consuming all available memory (RAM) or hard disk space.
 It is therefore wise to understand